 - The principal will maintain attendance records as it is expected that students and teachers should login to their course on a regular basis - Due to the continuous in-take entry and exit model of online education, there is no prescribed yearly or even semesterized calendar.
-It is expected that a typical online course will take approximately 110 days or 4 months for the student to complete (assuming a minimum of 1.25 hour per day online participation), but this time may start or end arbitrarily. - Students who leave a course before completion must communicate their intentions either in writing to the principal or over the phone in the interest of up-to-date record keeping, before any request can be acted upon - To encourage attendance, the principal will work with the curriculum writers, to set manageable assessment and evaluation assignments early in the course, in order to give

-- the student positive feedback and breakdown any existing technology barriers - Students who have not completed their course within 10 months from the day of enrollment in that course, will be unenrolled from the course with no chance of reinstatement
+It is expected that a typical online course will take approximately 110 days or 4 months for the student to complete (assuming a minimum of 1.25 hour per day online participation), but this time may start or end arbitrarily. - Students are expected to login to their online course at minimum three times in a single week, or an absence will be recorded on their report card. - Students who leave a course before completion must communicate their intentions either in writing to the principal or over the phone in the interest of up-to-date record keeping, before any request can be acted upon - To encourage attendance, the principal will work with the curriculum writers, to set manageable assessment and evaluation assignments early in the course, in order to give the student positive feedback and breakdown any existing technology barriers - Students who have not completed their course within 10 months from the day of enrollment in that course, will be unenrolled from the course with no chance of reinstatement

-Acceptable Use Policy
+Acceptable Use Policy:

-Amethyst Online Academy reserves the right to monitor all material in user accounts on the file server in order to determine the appropriateness of computer use when a challenge has arisen.
+Morningstar Online School reserves the right to monitor all material in user accounts on the file server in order to determine the appropriateness of computer use when a challenge has arisen.
 The following processes have been put into place: